MaterializeInc/materialize/doc/user/content/overview/isolation-level.md

 ## Strict serializable

-The Scrit Serializable isolation level provides the same guarantees as Serializable and guarantees linearizable transactions.
+The Strict Serializable isolation level provides the same guarantees as Serializable and guarantees linearizable transactions.

 For example, if SQL transaction T1 happens before T2 in real time, the transactions execute sequentially with T1 before T2.
-SQL transaction T1 queries table `t` and T2 queries an expensive materialiezd view including `t`, T2 is still guaranteed access to all rows available to T1.
+SQL transaction T1 queries table `t` and T2 queries an expensive materialized view including `t`, T2 is still guaranteed access to all rows available to T1.

 !> The linearizable guarantee only applies to transactions (including single statement SQL